-- 8.7 In assessing whole person impairment arising from occupational asthma, the assessor will require evidence from the treating physician that: - an appropriate diagnosis has been established by a Respiratory Physician based on clinical history, physical examination and spirometry with at least one appropriate lung function test performed to TSANZ standards by a pulmonary function laboratory within the last 12 months.
-In rare cases where the person is unable to undertake the test for medical reasons, an opinion from a second Respiratory Physician is required. - the clinical status has been confirmed over time with repeated spirometry, and - the worker has received optimal treatment, has an Asthma Plan in place, and is compliant with their medication regimen. - 8.8 Bronchial challenge testing should not be performed as part of the impairment assessment.
-In Table 5-9, AMA5 (p104) ignore column 4 (PC20 mg/mL or equivalent, etc.). - 8.9 Permanent impairment due to asthma is rated by the score for the best postbronchodilator forced expiratory volume in one second (FEV1) (score in Table 5-9, AMA5, column 2) plus % of FEV1 (score in column 3) plus minimum medication required (score in column 5).
+- 8.7 In assessing whole person impairment arising from occupational asthma, the assessor will require evidence from the treating physician that: - an appropriate diagnosis has been established based on clinical history, physical examination and spirometry with at least one appropriate lung function test conducted by a laboratory accredited by TSANZ - the clinical status has been confirmed over time with repeated spirometry, and - the worker has received optimal treatment and is compliant with their medication regimen. - 8.8 Bronchial challenge testing should not be performed as part of the impairment assessment.
+In Table 5-9, AMA5 (p104) ignore column 4 (PC20 mg/mL or equivalent, etc.). - 8.9 Permanent impairment due to asthma is rated by the score for the best post-bronchodilator forced expiratory volume in one second (FEV1) (score in Table 5-9, AMA5, column 2) plus % of FEV1 (score in column 3) plus minimum medication required (score in column 5).
 The total score derived is then used to assess the % impairment in Table 5-10, AMA5 (p104).
-The same approach to determining the actual impairment within the range of %WPI discussed in 8.5 should be adopted.
+The same approach to determining the actual impairment within the range of % WPI discussed in 8.5 should be adopted.